phantue99/go-ds-aiozfs/README.md

 ## Install

-`go-ds-flatfs` can be used like any Go module:
+`go-ds-aiozfs` can be used like any Go module:

 ```
-import "github.com/ipfs/go-ds-flatfs"
+import "github.com/ipfs/go-ds-aiozfs"
 ```

 ## Usage

-Check the [GoDoc module documentation](https://godoc.org/github.com/ipfs/go-ds-flatfs) for an overview of this module's functionality.
+Check the [GoDoc module documentation](https://godoc.org/github.com/ipfs/go-ds-aiozfs) for an overview of this module's functionality.

 ### Restrictions

-FlatFS keys are severely restricted.
+aiozfs keys are severely restricted.
 Only keys that match `/[0-9A-Z+-_=]\+` are allowed.
 That is, keys may only contain upper-case alpha-numeric characters, '-', '+', '_', and '='.
 This is because values are written directly to the filesystem without encoding.